cioportfolio/python/docs/index.md

 Once you feel ok with variables you can learn more about [data and types of data in Python](https://www.w3schools.com/python/python_datatypes.asp).

-Python has libraries for more complex data structures but these are probably for quite advanced programers.
+Python has modules you can `import` for more complex data structures but these are probably for quite advanced programers.

 ## Small helper programs